11 Tiny Pyrography Project Ideas

 Wire Tip/nib Burner:

-• Design: Utilizes a pen-like device with tips made of a looped wire or a wire nib.
+• Design: Utilizes a closer-to-pen-like device with tips made of a looped wire or a wire nib.
 On some pens, these tips can be changed out, allowing for a wide variety of tip shapes and sizes (more on interchangeable nibs at the end).
-They are usually thinner and easier to hold, as the grip is located closer to the nib, allowing the pen to feel like an actual pen making it ideal for comfort, especially if you are burning for longer periods at a time.
+The pens are usually thinner and easier to hold, as the grip is located closer to the nib, allowing the pen to feel like an actual pen making it ideal for comfort, especially if you are burning for longer periods at a time.

 • Temperature Control: Wire tip burners typically offer more precise temperature control, which can be adjusted quickly.
 This allows for quicker and more detailed and varied shading techniques.